morethanyell/azuread-groupmembers-splunk-ta/README.md

 # Azure Group Member Insight Splunk TA
-Efficiently collects Azure AD users who are members of groups that match your specified `displayName`

-## Overview
 This Splunk TA uses the `GET /groups/?$search="displayName:{keyword}"` parameter and loops through all the groups to get their members.
 The looping API call uses `GET /groups/{group_id}/members?$select=id,userPrincipalName,displayName,jobTitle,accountEnabled`.
 That means each event ingested into Splunk look something like:

 ```